thruthesky/centerx/README.md

 ## Theme Configuration

 - `themes/[theme-name]/[theme-name].config` will be included(and run) if it exists.
   It will run even if it is API call.
+(Just connect to api domain to proper theme.)
-So, you can define any hooks or routes in configuration.
+  You can define any hooks or routes in configuration.

 - All the default configuration can be over-written by theme configuration.
   That means, each theme can use different database settings.